|

 The documentation requirements for the completed Country Page, Annotated Bibliography, Outline, and Final Draft are:

-To ensure that you give credit where credit is due, please refer to the source from which you extracted information.
+To ensure that you give credit where credit is due, please refer to the source from which you extracted information with an endnote and a bibliography.
+Start with the The Chicago Manual of Style Online.
 Please use end notes to document your sources using the appropriate formatting (see above).
-For the correct style, see John Grossman, ed., The Chicago Manual of Style, 15th ed.
-(Chicago: University of Chicago Press, 2005).
-You can also use an abbreviated version by Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 6th ed.
+For the correct style, you can also see Kate L. Turabian, A Manual for Writers of Term Papers, Theses, and Dissertations, 6th ed.
 (Chicago: University of Chicago Press, 1996).
-The ACC Library has a link to Turabian.
-The ACC link is useful but at times limited.
-Here is another very useful Turabian link with exmaples of how to do government documents.
-Both guides can be found at the ACC Library.
-Include a Bibliography on a separate page (with no page number), at the end of your Topic Page, Outline, and Final Draft.
-Here you provide a complete citation for each work cited.
-Please use the appropriate formatting (see above).
-And, please, do NOT ask if you can use MLA.
-Use the Chicago Manual of Style or Turabian.
+The ACC Library has a link to Turabian, but the guide is currently under renovation and has several inaccuracies.
+Use the The Chicago Manual of Style Onlineg Both the Chicago Manual of Style and the Turabian guides can be found at the ACC Library

 Grading Policy